SENKOJI-TEAM/webapp-finalproject-front/README.md

 ----------------------------------------------------

 ## PROJECT DESCRIPTION
+This application is used to manage item donation requesting process with regards the needed items posted by the admin.
+Users are divided into admin and donator.
+The app allows the admin to post and update the list of items which is currently in short supply and allows the donator to make a donation request as per those items listed.
+Note that the process of sending and receiving items will be done outside the system.
+Only the requesting process of item shortage and item donation are to be supported by the app.

 ### STAKEHOLDERS
 1. Admin/Distributor
-   > acts as the site administrators who is/are responsible for managing the requested items and donation requests. (i.e., Charity Foundation)
+   > acts as the site administrator who is responsible for managing the item and donation requests. (i.e., Charity Foundation)
 2. Donator/Supporter
-   > can check for current needed items and choose to donate any listed items.
+   > can check for current needed items and choose to donate any listed items in a desired quantity.

 ### ENTITIES
-1. User
+1. User (Admin)
+   - username
+   - password
+   - email
+   - phone
 2. Item
+   - name
+   - quantity
-3. DonationRequest
+3. Request
+   - itemName
+   - quantity
+   - donatorName
+   - contactNo

 ### FUNTIONALITIES
-The three entities have the following CRUD operations:
 > CRUD = CREATE, READ, UPDATE, DELETE <br />
 > Rest API = GET, POST, PUT, PATCH, DELETE
 1. **Admin/Distributor** <br />
    can..
    - add needed items (POST)
-   - update items (PUT, PATCH)
+   - update needed items (PUT, PATCH)
-   - check for donation requests (GET)
    - remove needed items after success distribution (DELETE) <br />
      > *item distribution is done outside the system*
+   - check for donation requests (GET)
    - remove donation requests after receiving donated items (DELETE)
      > *donation acceptance is done outside the system*
 2. **Donator/Supporter** <br />